200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

 "I feel very lucky to learn from such a gifted adjuster.
 Gingi has such a lovely approach to this art."

-The course includes monthly small group mentoring by the lead teachers who will hold session via Zoom throughout the duration of Foundation 2.
-The aim of these sessions is to support you through the course and provide a safe and more intimite forum for discussion and answering any specific questions which may come up for you.
+The course includes mentoring in small group sessions via Zoom.
+The aim of these sessions is to support you through the course and provide a safe and intimate forum for discussion and answering any specific questions which may come up for you.

 As a Shala 200-hour student you have the added benefit of being able to study any of our additional specialist modules to allow you to also teach areas of yoga that are of particular interest to you.
-These specialist interest courses range from pregnancy yoga to sequencing, aerial, yin yoga, yoga nidra and restorative yoga.
-Students completing Foundation 1, 2 and Philosophy 1 and Anatomy 1 who also do a specialist module would be qualified to teach these as specialist subjects (although there are some exceptions to this rule).
+These specialist interest courses range from pregnancy yoga to sequencing, aerial, yin yoga, yoga nidra, pranayama, sacred sound, adjusts & assists and restorative yoga and are usually in short modules of 3-6 days.
+Students who complete their 200-hour and then also do a specialist module would be qualified to teach these as specialist subjects (although there are some exceptions to this rule).
 See other elective modules here.

-This 200-hour course is a foundation yoga course which will introduce students to the vast subject of yoga.
-The Asana module will be influenced by ashtanga but will be broad in scope using the ashtanga sequence as a framework to explore postures and hands-on adjustments in more depth.
-We will explore an accessible beginners vinyasa sequence, in addition to the full ashtanga primary sequence and students will be equipped to go on to teach ashtanga or to explore vinyasa sequencing of their own.
+This 200-hour yoga teacher training course is a foundation yoga course which will introduce students to the vast subject of yoga.
+The Asana segments will be loosely influenced by ashtanga but will be broad in scope using the ashtanga sequence as a framework to explore postures and hands-on adjustments in more depth.
+We will explore an accessible beginners vinyasa sequence, in addition to the ashtanga primary sequence and will also offer some guidance on other vinyasa sequences.
+Students will be equipped to go on to teach ashtanga or to explore vinyasa sequencing of their own.
+In the final assessment, students may choose to teach any style of class they wish to.
 The approach will be non-dogmatic and will touch on the traditional and more contemporary approaches to yoga.
 You will learn some hands-on adjustments, detailed alignment and technical break down of the postures.

-A typical day starts with pranayama, meditation and/or chanting and an asana practice.
-There are 205 contact hours in total in addition to about 50-75 non-contact hours required for assignments and coursework.
-For more on how the course breaks down please see the drop down menu on Syllabus Breakdown below.
+A typical day starts with pranayama, meditation and/or chanting and a personal asana practice.
+There are 200+ contact hours in total in addition to about 70 non-contact hours required for assignments and coursework.

 By the end of the course you can expect to:

-- be able to confidently teach a dynamic led Level 1 and Level 2 class influenced by the ashtanga system
+- be able to confidently teach a led Vinyasa Level 1 and Level 2 class or another class of your choice

-- be able to safely adjust many of the postures in the ashtanga primary series
+- be able to safely adjust key postures

 - have an understanding of anatomy & physiology and be able to translate this into your teachings